Silicone oil: Medical uses

 Consumer products to control flatulence often contain silicone oil.
 Silicone oils have been used as a vitreous fluid substitute to treat difficult cases of retinal detachment, such as those complicated with proliferative vitreoretinopathy, large retinal tears, and penetrating ocular trauma.
 Additionally, silicone oil is used in general medicine and surgery.
 Because of silicone oil's water repellent and lubricating properties, it is considered an appropriate material to maintain surgical instruments.
 They are also used in digital rectal examinations (DRE).

 Automotive use

-Silicone oil has been commonly used as the fluid in the automobile cooling fan clutch assemblies, and is still being used in the newer electronic fan clutches.
+Silicone oil has been commonly used as the fluid in the automobile Viscous Fan Coupling assemblies, and is still being used in the newer electronic fan assemblies.